cronical/budget_dance/docs/sheets/other_actl.md

 Used to populate `Income:J:Distributions:IRA` lines on iande.

 This table is needed to handle the accounting difficulty that arises with IRA distributions.
-The gross amount is taxable and thus needs to be included in the tax calculation.
-However, the tax amounts go to the state and federal expense lines and the net goes to the receiving bank.
-There is no place to declare income.

-The solution allows a uniform way of handling the data (at the cost of a bit of special handling).

-The solution uses a Moneydance tag, `IRA-Txbl-Distr` on those transactions.
-This involves editing the transactions that are downloaded from the financial institution to add in the tag.
-This needs to be done in the Bank Register view not the Register view.
-The tags field is only shown in the Bank Register view.
+[See accounting note on IRA-Txbl-Distr](../accounting.md#iras).

 This data is exported from Moneydance via the `IRA-Distr` report, and saved in the `data/IRA-Distr.tsv` file.
 It is then imported via special handling in `IRA_distr` processes the transactions to create a table `tbl_ira_distr`.
 The  `Income:J:Distributions:IRA`  line on the `tbl_iande` pulls from that table.
 From there it flows to the `taxes` tab.